SimformSolutionsPvtLtd/StarWarsDiaries/README.md

   1. [**@react-native-community/audio-toolkit**](https://github.com/react-native-community/react-native-audio-toolkit) to play and record audio files.
   1. [**react-native-circle-list**](https://github.com/mjinkens1/react-native-circle-list) to display friend list on the bottom of Home Screen.

-## Following accounts are used for the mentioned platform

-_Mention all the accounts used for various development and deployement platforms.
-Just email/username should be mentioned but never a password.
-Make sure this information stays in a private repository.
-If your repository is public, do not share this kind of private information via readme.
-Provide another private source.
-Like a private file on our zoho or a file in Microsoft Teams._

-**Codebeat**: abc@abc.com

-**Bitrise**: abc@abc.com

-**Google Play**: abc@abc.com

-**Apple Store and developer account**: abc@abc.com

-**Fabric**: abc@abc.com

-**Firebase/Google service**: abc@abc.com

-## Troubleshoot Notes

-_Provide troubleshoot guideline for any known issues.
-For example, a specific error for build proccess or deployement process or even an error in any third party dependency._

-_For example_
-- Application crashes in production because of react-native-maps.
-Follow this [link](https://github.com/react-native-community/react-native-maps/issues/2997) to fix it.

-_If there no known issues:_
-- There are no known issues for run or build processes right now.

-## Notes

-_Here any information which is important but not mentioned above and must be passed among all developers, should be mentioned.
-Like which branch is used for build releases, library deprecations etc._

-_For example_

-- Release builds are distributed from develop-release branch and all pull requests are done to develop branch.